nighthawkcoders/nighthawk_csp/_posts/2022-04-24-Proctored-MCQ2.md

 * W - Improv Prep, AP Test Study/CB Create Task or PBL
 * Th - MCQ testing, everyone
 * F - Improv Event
-###  Study Week 3 Schedule
+###  Study Week 3 Schedule look ahead
-Next week look ahead.
 Class will mostly be a study hall.
 As an exception, other classroom study will be acceptable.
 * M May 2 - Crossover Grading 20 minutes
 * Tu May 3 -  MCQ testing(AP Test takers)/PBL(others)
 * W May 4 - Study or PBL